Friedrichshafen FF.44: Design and development

 The pusher configuration FF.34 was an earlier aircraft built to evaluate the engine in that type of aircraft in 1916, while the FF.40 used the engine mounted in the fuselage to drive two propellers mounted between the wings via driveshafts and bevel gears.
 The FF.44 retained the same serial number (Marine Nummer) and role as the FF.34, but sources differ about how much material from the older aircraft was used in the FF.44, if any.
 Aviation historian Jack Herris states that the wings and the engine were reused, but historian Siegfried Borzutzki says that the aircraft was an entirely new design.

 The FF.44 was a two-bay biplane with staggered wings.
 The pilot's cockpit was forward of the observer's; there was a large semi-circular cutout in the upper wing to improve the pilot's view.
 The nose of the fuselage was streamlined to reduce drag, although the water-cooled 240 PS Maybach Mb.IV straight-six engine protruded from the top of the nose.
 The engine drove a large two-bladed propeller fitted with a spinner through a reduction gear that reduced its speed, hopefully improving its efficiency.
 The radiator was suspended from the leading edge of the upper wing.
 The two floats were connected to the lower wing and the fuselage with a large number of struts.
 The aircraft's armament consisted of a 7.92 mm Parabellum MG14 machine gun on a flexible mount for the observer.
-Unlike most Friedrichshafen designs, the FF.44 lacked a vertical stabilizer and used an balanced rudder.
+Unlike most Friedrichshafen designs, the FF.44 lacked a vertical stabilizer and used a balanced rudder.

 The Navy's Seaplane Experimental Command (Seeflugzeug-Versuchs-Kommando (SVK)) returned the FF.34 to Friedrichshafen on 22 April 1916 for structural work (Note: Borzutzki states that the FF.44 made its first flight in April 1917, while Herris states that the FF.34 was still under repair until 4 May 1917.) and the FF.44 was delivered on 24 October 1917 to the SVK.
 The aircraft did not have the expected performance improvements and the program was cancelled on 31 March 1918.